 First, reply directly in the comment thread and provide a helpful response to the question.
 Then link to a post you have written on your site.
 Second, take the question from the comment and your answer and create a blog post with that content.back to menu ↑

 34. Create a Roundup of Popular Posts

-Round up posts are essentially “roundups” of great content in a particular industry or topic area.
+Round-up posts are essential “roundups” of great content in a particular industry or topic area.

 Unlike, you sharing your opinion on your blog site, a Roundup post aggregates many opinions and gives your readers a broader set of solutions.